equinor/appsec-owasptop10wrkshp/resources/k8s-hosting/setup.md

-az group create --location westeurope --name multi-juicer# Setting up the Multi-Juicer Kubernetes Cluster
+# Setting up the Multi-Juicer Kubernetes Cluster

 ## Configurations
 - You might want to change the max allowed instances in the